-The objective of this article is intended to address this primary concern expressed by our citizens as well as the requirements of NH's Workforce Housing Law, by providing a development alternative to encourage builders to build other housing types to meet the needs discussed above.
+The objectives of this article are to expand affordable housing opportunities in our community as well as address the requirements of NH's Workforce Housing Law, by providing a development alternative to encourage builders to build other housing types to meet the needs discussed above.
 These FMR housing neighborhoods are envisioned to consist of single-bedroom and two-bedroom rental homes for all people, regardless of age, ability, or disability.

-Historically, Chester's zoning regulations required two (2) acre lots for single-family homes, and twenty-five (25) acre tracts or larger for open space developments.
-Builders argue that they must construct large, expensive housing units to meet their profitability requirements.
+Historically, Chester's zoning regulations required two (2) acre lots for single-family homes, and twenty-five (25) acre tracts or larger for open space developments resulting in the construction of large, expensive housing units.-

-Lots ten (10) acres or greater in size may be developed under this article.
+Lots of ten (10) acres or greater in size may be developed under this article.
 However, to prevent fundamentally altering the rural character of Chester and to ensure that FMR housing subdivisions blend with existing development, the locations of these subdivisions (see Section 7B.5.5 c) and the total number of units per subdivision will be limited (see Section 7B.10.1.3).
 These subdivisions shall require the approval of a conditional use permit (CUP) application by the Planning Board.

-- 7B.2.1 Additional Purposes In addition to the general purpose and objectives, FMR housing subdivisions shall also promote the following objectives: - a.)
+7B.2.1 - Additional Purposes - In addition to the general purposes and objectives, FMR housing subdivisions shall also promote the following objectives:

+- a.)
 Reduce the occurrence of strip development along existing town-approved roads and streets. - b.)
 Promote efficient use of land in harmony with its natural features. - c.)
 Maintain the rural and open character of the town and encourage the preservation of open space. - d.)
 Protect historic, archeological, and cultural features. - e.)
 Protect valuable wildlife and habitat areas. - f.)
 Reduce adverse impacts of growth on surface water and groundwater quality. - g.)
 Locate buildings and structures on portions of the site that are most appropriate for development considering development suitability and conservation importance. - h.)
 Allow for site design that encourages a more practical utility and transportation network. - i.)
 Preserve opportunities for agriculture and farming within the town. - j.)
 Protect areas of the Town with a high co-occurrence value per the Conservation Commission's Natural Resource Inventory maps.